-An increasing problem in the western United States is wet-season drought, resulting from decreasing snowpack and an earlier onset spring melt.
+An increasing problem in the western United States is wet-season drought, resulting from decreasing snowpack and an earlier spring snowmelt.
 This project facilitates a comparison and analysis of remotely-sensed and in situ precipitation data in the Sierra Nevada and Cascade mountain ranges to gauge the usefulness of satellite data in mountainous regions.
 To this end, we hope to enhance the understanding of water availability in mountainous snowpack and inform climate monitoring and water resource management efforts across the western United States.

 Abstract:

 Shifting hydrologic processes have grown to be a significant problem in California, Oregon, and Washington.
-In recent years, average winter temperatures have risen, spring snowmelt has occurred earlier, and a greater portion of precipitation has fallen as rain rather than snow in the Sierra Nevada and Cascade mountain ranges.
-The natural reservoir of water stored in mountain snowpack has declined alarmingly, limiting water availability in the summer and forcing water managers to reassess their water management regimes.
-Current methods of understanding orographic, or mountainous, precipitation in the West are limited to ground-station and volunteer-based observations, which are spatially-limited in such areas.
-Considering the needs of Nina Oakley (Western Region Climate Center) and Andrea Bair (National Weather Service), this project enhanced the understanding of precipitation in the Sierra Nevada and Cascade mountain ranges, using the NOAA CPC Morphing technique (CMORPH) and Global Precipitation Model (GPM) satellite data records.
+In recent years, the average winter temperatures have risen, spring snowmelt has occurred earlier, and a greater portion of precipitation has fallen as rain rather than snow in the Sierra Nevada and Cascade mountain ranges.
+The natural reservoir of water stored in mountain snowpack has drastically declined, limiting water availability in the summer and forcing water managers to reassess their water management regimes.
+Current methods of understanding orographic precipitation in the West are limited to ground-station and volunteer-based observations, which are spatially limited in such areas.
+Considering the needs of the Western Region Climate Center and the National Weather Service, this project enhanced the understanding of precipitation in the Sierra Nevada and Cascade mountain ranges, using the NOAA CPC Morphing technique (CMORPH) and Global Precipitation Model (GPM) satellite data records.
 A comparison between satellite and in situ datasets revealed information about the usefulness of remotely-sensed data in estimating orographic precipitation.
 Ultimately, this project created several output products for the end-user: maps comparing in situ and satellite data, detailing precipitation variability, showing anomalies in precipitation, and identifying regions that lack in situ data while performing well at the remotely-sensed level.
-Altogether, we hope this project greatly assists in the difficult decision-making processes that already present themselves in the West.

 Community Concerns: